codership/glb/README.md

 ### USING LIBGLB:
-Using _libglb_ requres 2 environment variables to be set:
+Using _libglb_ requires 2 environment variables to be set:

 `LD_PRELOAD=<path-to-libglb>`